jatap/zf1crudformbuilder/README.md

 # Description

-**ZF1 Crud Form Builder** is a subsystem ported from a commercial project.
+**ZF1 Automatic CRUD Form Builder** is a full subsystem ported from a commercial project.

 # Branches